A Great Day on So Many Levels

 They are offering a case, which is 12 jars (16 ounces each) of their peanut butter to ONE lucky reader.
 The winner can choose between 1 of 3 varieties: creamy, crunchy, or honey creamy!

 The peanut butter is perishable so this giveaway is only open to continental U.S. residents only (sorry to all of my other readers!) and no P.O.
 Box addresses please.
-The PB can be frozen for up to a year so no need to worry about not being able to use it all right away although in my house it wouldn’t be an issue. :smile:
+The PB can be frozen for up to a year so no need to worry about not being able to use it all right away although in my house it wouldn’t be an issue. 🙂

 To enter the giveaway: Leave a comment on this post telling me your favorite way to eat peanut butter.
 Earn an extra entry by tweeting or posting on facebook “I just entered to win @ParkersFarmInc peanut butter from @NuttyMelanie http://wp.me/p2J5VV-1lF.”
 Just be sure to leave a second comment on this post with your tweet or facebook post.
 I will randomly pick a winner on Thursday.
 Good luck!